-This Plan of Management, adopted on 28th September 2022 by Tenterfield Shire Council, applies to Crown Reserve R22044, Crown Street, Tenterfield.
+Tenterfield Shire Council resolved to endorse the draft Plan of Management (PoM), for Crown Reserve R22044, Crown Street, Tenterfield and submit to Crown Lands for approval.
 The Crown reserve will be referred to as Old Power House Reserve in this Plan.